astroDimitrios/Fortran/1_Notes/6_0_Functions_Subroutines.md

 <a name="7"></a>
 # SAVE variables !WARNING

 Saves a variable between calls of a function or subroutine to be used in the next call.
-Example in ***lrz_course/save.f90***.
+Example in ***[lrz_course/save.f90](../lrz_course/save.f90)***.

 DO NOT initialise and declare a variable at the same time in function or subroutine.
-This will IMPLICITLY save the variable between function calls. (http://www.cs.rpi.edu/~szymansk/OOF90/bugs.html#4)
+This will IMPLICITLY save the variable between function calls.
+For more see [cs.rpi.edu](http://www.cs.rpi.edu/~szymansk/OOF90/bugs.html#4).

 <br></br>
 <a name="8"></a>